Tabby: Self-Hosted AI Coding Assistant with 33K+ Stars • Persistent Memory for AI Coding Agents in 2026 {</* resource-info */>}

 ollama pull qwen3:14b

-In OpenCode, select ollama://gemma4:9b.
-Zero API cost.
-Zero data leaving your machine.
-This is the preferred setup for defense contractors, healthcare orgs under HIPAA, and anyone working with sensitive IP.
+In OpenCode, select `ollama://gemma4:9b`. **Zero API cost.
+Zero data leaving your machine.** This is the preferred setup for defense contractors, healthcare orgs under HIPAA, and anyone working with sensitive IP.---## Project Initialization: The AGENTS.md ContractBefore OpenCode can work effectively, it needs to understand your project.
+The `/init` command generates an bash

 - Go 1.24 + Fiber web framework